eHopper POS Review

-I thought I’d start with that seeing as eHopper’s price is the first thing people tend to notice — not the fact that it’s a globally available mobile POS solution, or that it’s easy to use, or the breadth of hardware integrations it offers (including Android, Windows, iOS and Poynt).
-Nope, we only care about the money.
+I thought I’d start this eHopper POS review with that, seeing as eHopper’s price is the first thing people tend to notice — not the fact that eHopper POS is a globally-available cloud point of sale solution, that it’s easy to use, or the breadth of hardware options it offers (including Android, Windows, iPad, and Poynt).

 Table of Contents

 - eHopper POS Pricing

 - Cloud-Based Or Locally-Installed

 - Specific Size Of Business

 - Hardware & Operating System Requirements

 - eHopper POS Features

 - Customer Service & Support